stevenaeola/gitpitch/prog/js_dom/PITCHME.md

 ## [Identifying parts of the page: getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)

+`
+var element = document.getElementById(id);
+`
 @ul
 - In a browser you have access to the global `document` object
 - `id` attribute of HTML elements should be unique
-- Find an element with
-`
-var element = document.getElementById(id);
-`
 - Returns an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)
 @ulend